Unemployment falls in Wales again

 Unemployment fell in Wales between May and July and is now at the same rate as the rest of the UK.

-It stands at 4.3%; for most of 2017 it had been slightly above the UK's rate.
+For most of 2017 it had been slightly above the UK's rate, but now it stands at 4.3%;

 However the proportion of people employed in Wales also fell during that three month period.